The Tech Editing Process for Knitting

 notations used are defined and consistent with industry standards.

-My turn around time is usually 1 to 7 days, depending on my other
+My turnaround time is usually 3 to 14 days, depending on my other

 commitments and the length/complexity of the pattern.
-Even for the
+In most cases, I

-simplest pattern, I like to sleep on it and read through it one more
+like to sleep on it and read through each pattern one more

 time with fresh eyes before emailing my work.
-I send regular progress
+I send progress

 reports when applicable and I'll let you know asap